Danilo-Dantas/Danilo-Dantas/README.md

 ☕ - For now, I'm focused on learning Java Spring boot and Thymeleaf.

-💻 - I'm currently working at a company as a tester using Java - Selenium.
+💻 - I currently work at a company as a Spring boot developer.

 🎮 - In my spare time, I'm focused on learning about the GameMaker Engine.